openanalytics/shinyproxy-config-examples/01-standalone-docker-engine/README.md

 *	ShinyProxy will listen for HTTP traffic on port `8080`.

-*   Authentication is set to `simple`, which means that the valid logins are defined in the section `shiny.proxy.users`.
-Two users are defined: jack (an admin) and jeff (a regular user).

 *	The docker URL is set to `http://localhost:2375`.
-More information about docker URLs can be found [here](TODO).
+If your docker daemon is running in another location, update this URL in the `application.yml` file accordingly.